runningcode/fladle/docs/configuration.md

 ### smartFlankGcsPath
 Shard Android tests by time using historical run data.
 The amount of shards used is set by `testShards`.

-### variant
-Which variant and buildType to use for testing.
-For example: 'debug' or 'devDebug'.

 ### flakyTestAttempts
 The number of times to retry failed tests.
 Default is 0.
 Max is 10.